 Tapping into rich decorative art history with a love for antiques, fashion, nature and even taking inspiration from everyday items, the duo combines unusual color combinations to create fresh, innovative patterns.
 The latest fabric collection, Renaissance debuted Spring 2016 and with 16 patterns to reflect a classic yet modern collection showing an urban edge.
 The team created an 18 pattern wallpaper collection called Black & Blue debuting September 2016, 17 patterns in three color options.

-Five fabric collection--Fig & Lemon, Metamorphosis, Fashion Forward, East/West and Renaissance.
+6 fabric collections--Fig & Lemon, Metamorphosis, Fashion Forward, East/West, Renaissance and Exotica.

 RENAISSANCE, MAY 2016: